gruntwork-io/terragrunt/docs/_docs/01_getting-started/configuration.md

 4. `dependencies` block

-5. `dependency` blocks, including calling `terragrunt output` on the dependent modules to retrieve the outputs
+5. `dependency` blocks, including calling `terragrunt output` on the dependent units to retrieve the outputs

 6. Everything else